-4. Disputed Claims: Treasury Reporting or the credit card organization (merchant account provider for Visa/Mastercard or directly by Discover and American Express) will notify the department regarding the nature of the dispute, who is lodging the dispute and the amount in dispute.
+4. Disputed Claims: Accounting or the credit card organization (merchant account provider for Visa/Mastercard or directly by Discover and American Express) will notify the department regarding the nature of the dispute, who is lodging the dispute and the amount in dispute.

 - You will have a specified length of time in which to respond back to the credit card organization.

 - It is imperative that you respond in a timely manner with all of the information requested as the card company is authorized to process a chargeback to VCU's local bank account.